Here at Swale Heating, we are committed to protecting the planet with our range of sustainable and renewable energy options.

 For more information on solar PV panels click here.

 Solar thermal panels harness the power in both direct and indirect sunlight to convert energy into heat and hot water for the home.
 Solar thermal panels are designed to work alongside your existing heating systems and use a hot water cylinder to store the hot water generated.

 The benefits of solar thermal panels are:

-- Lower carbon footprint.
-Solar hot water is a green, renewable heating system and can reduce your carbon dioxide emissions.
+- Lower carbon footprint - Solar hot water is a green, renewable heating system and can reduce your CO2 emissions.

 If you are considering installing solar thermal panels, there are a few things you need to consider: